ReturnRei/traveling_salesman_problem/README.md

 ### Results and conclusions
 ##### Exact answers
-Only bruteforce and dynamic programming give exact results, the rest are approximation (that can be really close to the original with various optimisations)
+Only bruteforce and dynamic programming give exact results, the rest are approximation (that can be really close to the original with various optimisations).
 Multithread results are highly impacted by the amount of syncs one does.

 Bruteforce whether single or multithreaded can solve easily up to 15/16 cities, at just 17 cities we can see that it took 14 hours with 22 threads whilst running instantly with the same result with dynamic programming.
-Also I was able to solve fri26 (26 cities) in 14 minute(s) 33 second(s) whilst it would've taken too long(?) for the bruteforce approach.
+I could solve fri26 with the dynamic approach (26 cities) in 14 minute(s) 33 second(s) whilst it would've taken too long(?) for the bruteforce approach.

 For a matrix with size 15 and optimal result 242
 - Bruteforce single threaded: 7 minute(s) 54 second(s)